rmetzler/HPI-IP-OAuth/README.md

 Often an user only wants to try out a new service but don't want to provide his real email address in fear of SPAM from the service.
 Our proposed OAuth example service should be able to change the associated email address value of an identity card when it is authorized by the user.

+To grant access to the identity card the user authorize the Privacy EMail Service by clicking on a "Log in to HPI IP" button on the Privacy EMail Service site.
+The service then acts as a OAuth consumer, redirecting the user's browser to the HPI IP website to login.
+The user then can grant access of the identity cards to the consumer.

 The service changes the value of the email address in an issued identity card every 10 minutes to a temporary valid email address the service has control of.
 Whenever a user uses the identity card to sign up to a relying party, the relying party asks the identity provider for the current email address and sends an email.
 Because the OAuth service forwards emails for 20 minutes to the actual email address of the user and ignores emails to the temporary address received thereafter the user will receive only the emails from the relying party that are send in this short time window.
 All emails received later are considered 'SPAM' and will be ignored.

-Following is a sequence diagram of the described behaviour.
+Below is a sequence diagram of the described behaviour.
 ![OAuth Example Service Sequence](HPI-IP-OAuth/raw/master/example-service-seq.png)

 ## Implementing OAuth in HPIIP